Home Articles ITI Courses: After 10th and 12th, Duration and Fees, Eligibility, Admission, Top Colleges and Career Options

 Exam and Certification for ITI Courses

-Candidates must appear for the AITT (All India Trade Test), which is organised by NCVT, after completing the classwork (National Council for Vocational Training).
+Candidates must appear for the AITT (All India Trade Test), which is organized by NCVT, after completing the classwork (National Council for Vocational Training).
 Candidates who complete the AITT will be issued a National Trade Certificate, which will allow them to practice various courses.

 Also read more about the following links-